-Important Dates for the Burgam family
+Early History of the Burgam family

 This web page shows only a small excerpt of our Burgam research.
 Another 83 words (6 lines of text) covering the years 1050, 1778, 1868, 1665, 1698, 1778, 1868, 1780 and 1833 are included under the topic Early Burgam History in all our PDF Extended History products and printed products wherever possible.

 Burgam Spelling Variations

 The many spelling variations in Medieval Scottish names result from the fact that scribes in that era spelled words according to sound.
 Translation too, was an undeveloped science, and many names were altered into complete obscurity.
 Over the years Burgam has been spelled Brougham, Bruham, Browham and others.

 Early Notables of the Burgam family (pre 1700)